brodybits/mbflow/README.md

 ```

 Note that I am using ES6 *only* to get the new `=>` function operator.
 Otherwise it should be the same as ES5 (or maybe even ES3).

+This test illustrates something about how Node.js works.
+Apparently, Node.js first run the user program script _and then_ listen
+to all of its ports (and timers, etc.) until it has no more ports or other items to listen to.

 ## Coding notes